 The French toast can be made ahead of time and rewarmed, preferably in a skillet with a small amount of butter (to avoid sticking).
 You can also mix the honey and cottage cheese in advance.

 What other kinds of toppings can I use?

 I love the combination of berries, cottage cheese and honey.
-While the berries and honey add a nice texture to this dish, you can really use any other fruit or sweetener you like.
+While the berries and honey add a nice texture to this dish, you can really use any other French toast toppings such as fruits or a sweetener you like.
 Sliced or caramelized banana or pineapple would be delicious, and for fruits with deeper flavors, you may find you prefer maple syrup to the honey used here.

 Cottage Cheese Toast

 - 8 slices milk bread Pullman loaf, or other sturdy white sandwich bread, preferably stale, cut into ½ inch slices